tarikstafford/style-guide/ios project structure.md

 - classes should be generally contain superclass name: `DashboardTableViewCell`, `DashboardViewController`
 - file containing class should be named same as class (unless containing multible classes)
 - obsolete classes / files / comments should be removed
+- in most cases, table cell classes should be in their own files separate from view controllers

 ## git commits